Combination and summary of ATLAS dark matter searches interpreted in a 2HDM with a pseudo-scalar mediator using 139 fb$^{-1}$ of $\sqrt{s} = 13$ TeV $pp$ collision data: Statistical combination of results

 \subsection{Statistical analysis}

 The combination of the analyses is performed by constructing their combined likelihood and maximising the corresponding profile likelihood ratio~\cite{Cowan:2010js}.
-The fitted parameter of interest, $\mu$, is the signal strength of a given \thdma signal, defined as the ratio of the observed to the predicted value of the signal cross-section times branching fraction.
-Systematic uncertainties are included in the fit as nuisance parameters, denoted by $\bm{\theta}$, and are constrained by Gaussian, Poisson or Log-normal probability density functions.
+The common fitted parameter of interest, $\mu$, is the signal strength of a given \thdma signal, defined as the ratio of the observed to the predicted value of the signal cross-section times branching fraction for the specific signal parameter point being tested.
+The exclusion of $\mu=1$ in the combined fit means that the data globally across the analyses are incompatible with the predictions for the signal hypothesis under consideration.
+Systematic uncertainties are included in the fit as nuisance parameters (NPs), denoted by $\bm{\theta}$, and are constrained by Gaussian, Poisson or Log-normal probability density functions.
 These encode information from {\em auxiliary} measurements and measure the effect of systematic uncertainties.
 The fit model also includes normalisation factors, denoted by $\bm{\lambda}$, which are floated in the fit without constraints to adjust the agreement with data of background components in their corresponding control region(s).

 The likelihood used in the combined fit is given by~\cite{HistFactory}: